tball78/AlexaPi/README.md

 # Raspberry Pi Setup

 Now that you have signed up for the Alexa Service, go ahead and boot up your Pi.
 Make sure you have internet connection.
 Feel free to expand the filesystem, change the timezone, etc. under `sudo raspi-config`.
-While under hear, I went to advanced settings, audio, and forced 3.5mm jack for the speaker.
+While under here, I went to advanced settings, audio, and forced 3.5mm jack output for the speaker.
 You can use HDMI for the audio, but I went with a speaker.
 I also go ahead and set my microphone as the default through audio settings.

 ## Bluetooth Setup